 We may also use the information we hold about you to inform you of QUT services and activities, to advise you of other study opportunities at QUT and to maintain contact with you upon graduation.

-QUT may record lectures and teaching activities to aid student learning activities, and this may involve collection of personal information about you, if your image or voice is captured during participation.
+We record lectures and teaching activities to aid student learning activities.
+This may involve the collection of personal information about you, if your image or voice is captured during participation.
 Recordings will be disseminated to other QUT students and that may be through internet sites that are hosted outside of Australia.

 We disclose personal information about our students to: